Jake Rosenzweig: Formula Renault 3.5 Series

 Rosenzweig moved into the Formula Renault 3.5 Series for the 2010 season, remaining with his Euroseries team, Carlin.
 He joined Mikhail Aleshin at the team.
 He finished in 19th place in the drivers' championship, with a best finish of seventh in the season-opener at Aragón.
 He also made a guest appearance in the Auto GP series with Super Nova.

 Rosenzweig remained in the series for 2011, moving to the Mofaz Racing team where he was partnered with first Chris van der Drift and later Fairuz Fauzy.
 He improved to 15th in the championship with a brace of fourth places at Ricard.
-He has moved to the ISR Racing team for the 2012 season, alongside Sam Bird.
+He moved to the ISR Racing team for the 2012 season, alongside Sam Bird.